 Ingredients

-Potatoes – Russet potatoes were used in this recipe but you can also try out Yukon gold or red potatoes.
-Skin-on is my personal preference, but feel free to peel them if you’d prefer.
+- Potatoes.
+Russet potatoes were used in this recipe but you can also try out Yukon gold potatoes or red potatoes.
+Skin-on is ideal (extra nutrients!), but feel free to peel them if you’d prefer.

-Veggies – You’ll need one bell pepper, a green or red both work great, and one onion, a sweet, yellow, or red can all be used.
+- Veggies.
+You’ll need one green or red bell pepper, both work great.
+And one onion—a sweet, yellow, or red onion can all be used.

-Seasonings – A blend of paprika, dried oregano, and cayenne pepper are the quick Cajun mix that seasons this dish.
-If you don’t like spicy food for breakfast, you can always leave out the cayenne pepper without too much impact on taste.
+- Seasonings.
+A blend of paprika, dried oregano, and cayenne pepper make the quick Cajun mix that seasons this dish.
+If you’re not a fan of spice for breakfast, you can always leave out the cayenne pepper without too much impact on taste.

-You can also swap out the russet potatoes for sweet and make this Sweet Potato Hash with Eggs!
+Cooks Tip: You can also swap out the russet for sweet potatoes and make this Sweet Potato Breakfast Hash with Eggs!

 How to Make Potato Hash with Eggs